 Maplewood

 The Morristown Line and Gladstone Branch of NJTransit pass through Maplewood and connects residents and visitors to Manhattan, Hoboken, East Orange, Summit, Morristown, Bernardsville, Denville, Hackettstown, and more.
 You can find a variety of restaurants, bakeries, home decor stores, and more here.
-To give you some inspiration when you visit, we have compiled a list of spots below.

-Exercise: The Core Place, Baker-Street-Yoga, Wolfpack Maplewood
+Exercise: The Core Place, Baker-Street Yoga, Wolfpack Maplewood

-Indoor Activities: Greens Indoor Golf & Cafe, Maplewood Memorial Library
+Indoor Activities: Greens Indoor Golf + Cafe, Maplewood Memorial Library

 Outdoor Recreation: Memorial Park, Richard G Walter Park, Memorial Playground